SonmezCankurt/SolidPrinciples/LiskovSubstitutionPrinciple/README.md

 ## Conclusion

 By adhering to the Liskov Substitution Principle, as demonstrated in the good design example, derived classes are able to seamlessly substitute their base classes, ensuring correct behavior and maintainability.

+However, remember that each principle may have its disadvantage when taken to extremes.
+Mandating consistent behavior across all subclasses can be restrictive, making design more challenging and introducing unnecessary limitations.